Tractatus Logico-Philosophicus: Philosophical

-At the time of its publication in 1921, Wittgenstein concluded that the Tractatus had resolved all philosophical problems, leaving one free to focus on what really matters – ethics, faith, music and so on.
-He would later recant this view, beginning in 1945, leading him to begin work on what would ultimately become the Philosophical Investigations.
+At the time of its publication in 1921, Wittgenstein concluded that the Tractatus had solved all philosophical problems, "leaving one free to attend to what really mattered — ethics, music, religion, and the like".
+He would later recant this view, leading him to begin work on what would ultimately become the Philosophical Investigations.

-The book was translated into English in 1922 by C. K. Ogden with help from the teenaged Cambridge mathematician and philosopher Frank P. Ramsey.
+The book was translated into English in 1922 by C. K. Ogden with help from the 19-year-old Cambridge mathematician and philosopher Frank P. Ramsey.
 Ramsey later visited Wittgenstein in Austria.
 Translation issues make the concepts hard to pinpoint, especially given Wittgenstein's usage of terms and difficulty in translating ideas into words.

 The Tractatus caught the attention of the philosophers of the Vienna Circle (1921–1933), especially Rudolf Carnap and Moritz Schlick.
 The group spent many months working through the text out loud, line by line.
 Schlick eventually convinced Wittgenstein to meet with members of the circle to discuss the Tractatus when he returned to Vienna (he was then working as an architect).
 Although the Vienna Circle's logical positivists appreciated the Tractatus, they argued that the last few passages, including Proposition 7, are confused.
 Carnap hailed the book as containing important insights but encouraged people to ignore the concluding sentences.
 Wittgenstein responded to Schlick, commenting: "I cannot imagine that Carnap should have so completely misunderstood the last sentences of the book and hence the fundamental conception of the entire book."
 Additionally, Bertrand Russell's article "The Philosophy of Logical Atomism" is presented as a working out of ideas that he had learned from Wittgenstein.